canonical/charmed-magma/docs/how-to/deploy_charmed_magma_access_gateway.md

 ## Requirements

-The Access Gateway must be installed on a Ubuntu machine with the following specifications:
+The Access Gateway must be installed on an Ubuntu machine with the following specifications:

 - **:material-ubuntu: Operating System**: Ubuntu 20.04 LTS with Linux Kernel 5.4
 - **:octicons-cpu-16: Processor**: x86-64 dual-core processor (around 2GHz clock speed or faster)